kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics3.rst

           </connection>
         </model>

-    Any custom of built-in units with *differing* unit reduction tuples between connected variables: invalid, as it contradicts point :hardcodednumber:`3.10.6` in the :ref:`Interpretation of map_variables<specC_interpetation_of_map_variables>` section.
+    Any custom of built-in units with *differing* unit reduction tuples between connected variables: invalid, as it contradicts point :hardcodedref:`3.10.6` in the :ref:`Interpretation of map_variables<specC_interpretation_of_map_variables>` section.
     Please see the third informative block on the :ref:`Interpretation of units<specC_interpretation_of_units>` section for more discussion and examples of unit reductions.

     .. code::

       model: DCUniverse
-        ├─ component: Metropolis
+        ├─ component: FarFromKryptonite
         │   └─ variable: Superman (units = megapowers) <╴╴╴╴┐
         │                                                   ╷
         │                                      connection is now invalid
-        ├─ component: AnywhereNearKryptonite                ╵
+        ├─ component: NearToKryptonite                      ╵
         │   └─ variable: ClarkKent (units = marshmallow) ╴╴╴┘
         │
         ├─ units: powers